Last Updated on October 19, 2023 by Maryam Siddiqui

 It should be the right size, well located near your work, in a nice area of town, not too noisy, near hospitals and cool restaurants.
 But how can you purchase or rent a property if you don’t know the region or speak Portuguese?

 Well, you can try and research the market, visit the best Real Estate websites in Portugal, contact the landlord and schedule online meetings.
 But let me tell you in advance, it’s no easy thing to do.

 That’s when you should consider having a representative visit properties and negotiate on your behalf in Portugal.
 Lucky for you, real estate assistance is one of the main services we provide at Viv Europe.

 5. Get a job, enroll in school, or plan to invest in a local business

-Before you apply for a Visa, you must make sure you fill its requirements.
-For example, before applying for a student visa, you need to get into college and enroll.
-If you want to apply for a Work visa, first you need an offer of employment signed by the company or a promise of work.
+Before you apply for a Visa, you must make sure you fill in its requirements.
+For example, before applying for a student visa, you must enroll in college.
+If you want to apply for a Work visa, first, you need an offer of employment signed by the company or a promise of work.
 And so on.

 So it’s time to be prepared for your new life.
 And this you should always do in advance.
 Search for a job online and get to know the labor market, research the best universities in Portugal, and consider investing in a new business.

-If you plan on opening a business, you must research how to do it from abroad before applying for the visa.
+If you plan to open a business, you must research how to do it abroad before applying for a visa.
 And that includes opening a bank account in a Portuguese bank too.

 Therefore, to make your Portugal dream a reality, you need to be very organized, and research and plan ahead.

 6. Take out health or travel insurance

 Another vital thing to check off the Portugal relocation checklist is to take out health or travel insurance.
-In order to apply and obtain a visa to Portugal, you must get insurance that covers the entire period of your stay.
+In order to apply for and obtain a visa to Portugal, you must get insurance that covers the entire period of your stay.